 Rug pulls are a newer crypto scam and have become particularly frequent in the DeFi space.
 In a DeFi rug pull, a scammer sets up a DeFi protocol - often with unrealistic yield returns - and then quickly abandons the project and makes off with all the funds investors added.
 This can also happen in the centralized crypto market - where scammers create new coins promising incredible growth that never materializes while they make off with investor's funds.

 Of course, it goes without saying you should always be wary of any new, unestablished crypto coins, platforms or projects and never give out your private keys.
 But many of these scams look legit - especially in an unregulated market.
-In the first quarter of 2021 alone, US investors reported a staggering $52 million in losses from crypto scams to the Federal Trade Commission.
+In the first quarter of 2022 alone, the FBI says that cyber criminals stole $1.3 billion in cryptocurrencies, with 97% of this stolen from DeFi platforms.